A-10.4 Projection

 Based on the definition of orthogonal projection, the following properties are derived:

 Non-orthogonal Basis: In an n-dimensional vector space, suppose some n non-orthogonal vectors satisfy the following two conditions: (i) they span the entire vector space; (ii) they are linearly independent (i.e., one vector cannot be expressed as a linear combination of the other vectors).
-Then, the n ร—n matrix P comprised of these n vectors forms a basis of the entire vector space V , and the matrix-to-vector multiplication Pvโ†’ for each vโ†’ in the vector space is guaranteed to give a unique vector.
-However, the formula ๐–ฏ๐—‹๐—ˆ๐—ƒP (vโ†’) is not a valid geometric projection of the vector vโ†’โ†’ on P, because the n basis vectors are non-orthogonal.
-Yet, the computation of Pvโ†’ can be thought of as uniquely transforming vโ†’ into a different coordinate system that expresses the vector space in respect to n non-orthogonal vectors in P.
+Then, the n ร—n matrix P comprised of these n vectors forms a basis for the entire vector space V , and the matrix-to-vector multiplication Pvโ†’ for each vโ†’ in the vector space is guaranteed to yield a unique vector.
+However, the formula ๐–ฏ๐—‹๐—ˆ๐—ƒP (vโ†’) is not a valid geometric projection of the vector vโ†’ on P, because the n basis vectors are non-orthogonal.
+Yet, the computation of Pvโ†’ can be thought of as uniquely transforming vโ†’ into a different coordinate system that expresses the vector space with respect to n non-orthogonal vectors in P.

 โŸจTheoremย A-10.4โŸฉ Uniqueness of Transformed Vectors